rhansson/svg2omap/README.md

 + `-dpi <number>` Resolution for converting curve paths incl text outlines (default: 300).
 This is an approximate measure. **_Notice:_ a too high value may not yield a better result.**
 + `-rotation <number>` Rotation of graphic relative to the map measured counterclockwise (default: map declination). **_Notice:_ Normally, this information is automatically extracted from the omap file when available.**
 + `-epsg <code>` EPSG code (default: map coordinate system as specified in target omap file). **_Notice:_ Normally, this information is automatically extracted from the omap file when available.**
 + `-skip_list <list of numbers>` List of id's to ignore.
 Ex '0,3,9' (default: None).
-This allows you to filter certain input elements.
+This allows you to filter out certain input elements.
 Id numbers are part of the output properties (attributes).
 You can inspect them in OOM or a GIS.
 + `-debug <y/n>` Prints debug statements (default: No).")